 When first we opened January 2007 there were over 5,000 homeless dogs and the population was out of control.
 With no small animal vet within 75 kms, no treatment facility, and widespread abuse there was unbounded suffering.
 There were 250 to 500 suffering and dying animals on the streets - mostly dogs and puppies, but other animals too (monkeys, cows, squirrels, peacocks, etc.).
 Today it is very different.
 But without adequate funding things will quickly go back to the horror that once existed.

-We have 7 major programs: A sterilization/anti-rabies.
+We have 7 major programs: A sterilization/anti-rabies program.
 A clinic.
-Hospital facilities.
+Hospital.
 Sanctuary, if an animal cannot make it on its own).
 Adoption program (over 1000 puppies placed in good homes).
 24/7 emergency rescue.
 Hospice - we are a no-kill shelter.
 Result: Homeless dog population is rabies-free, and decreasing for first time in 40 years.
 No more suffering and dying animals on the street.
-7,000 fewer puppies born each year.
+10,000 fewer puppies born each year.
 AND MOST IMPORTANT...
 Relationship of homeless animals with the people has been transformed.
 But adequate funding is vital to continue.

 This project has provided additional documentation in a PDF file (projdoc.pdf).

 Includes 3 1/2 minutes of 2012 Leslie interview.

 Archive of our newsletters.
 They're really special